-If top surgical robotics stocks companies continue on the current path rapid of advancement the days of triple ports surgical systems may soon be gone.
+If surgical robotics stocks continue their rapid advancement, the days of triple-port surgical systems may soon be gone.

 Surgical robotics companies are developing products for a variety of surgery types, including cardiac, spinal and endoluminal.
-The tools these firms provide can increase surgeons’ performance ability, lessen scarring, incisions and blood loss, and more.
-Other benefits of surgical robotics include complete control, safer surgeries—especially for nonsurgical candidates—and a more comfortable recovery.
+The tools these firms provide can increase surgeons’ performance ability and can lessen scarring, incisions, blood loss and more.
+Other benefits of surgical robotics advances include complete control, safer surgeries and a more comfortable recovery.

-Here the Investing News Network (INN) is taking a closer look at surgical robotics stocks to give investors an idea of what some of the biggest names in the industry are, as well as some lesser-known companies which are still working on product development.
+Here the Investing News Network takes a closer look at surgical robotics stocks to give investors an idea of the biggest names in the industry, as well as lesser-known companies that are still working on product development.
 The surgical robotics stocks below were gathered using TradingView’s stock screener on July 21, 2021, and are listed in order of market cap from largest to smallest.

-Possibly one of the most well known companies to develop surgical robotics products and systems, the da Vinci and its updates, makes Intuitive a global leader and one of the best-known surgical robotics companies.
-Started in 1999, the da Vinci system is used internationally and aids cardiac, thoracic, urology, gynecologic, colorectal, pediatric and general surgeries.
+Intuitive Surgical is behind the da Vinci system, making it a global leader and one of the best-known surgical robotics companies.
+Started in 1999, the da Vinci system is used internationally as an aid in cardiac, thoracic, urology, gynecologic, colorectal, pediatric and general surgeries.

 4. Smith & Nephew (NYSE:SNN)